AaronBray/AaronBray.github.io/_posts/2025-10-01-Anonymous.md

 # Priv Esc

-We cannot run sudo -l...
+## We cannot run sudo -l...
-But running the "id" command
-We can see this user has access to the lxd group
+## But running the "id", We can see this user has access to the lxd group

 ![img]({{ '/assets/images/anon/9-anon.png' | relative_url }})